Oxford Street: Cultural references

+De Quincey refers to "Oxford-street" as a "stony hearted step-mother" in Confessions of an English Opium-Eater (1821), the first part of which is set there.

 Oxford Street is mentioned in several Charles Dickens novels.
 In A Tale of Two Cities, as Oxford Road, it is described as having "very few buildings", though it was heavily built up by the late 18th century.
 It is also mentioned in Sketches by Boz and Bleak House.

 Oxford Street is one of the London poet Letitia Elizabeth Landon's Scenes in London.
 In this poem the busy bustle of commercial life is interrupted by and contrasted with the procession of a military funeral.

 The street is a square on the British Monopoly game board, part of the green set (together with Regent Street and Bond Street).
 The streets were grouped together as they are all primarily retail areas.

 "Oxford St, W1", the B-side to the Television Personalities' 1978 debut single "14th Floor", refers to the street.
 In 1991, music manager and entrepreneur Malcolm McLaren produced The Ghosts of Oxford Street, a musical documentary about life and history in the local area.